es-progress/zephyr/docs/remix.md

     !!! warning "Data-loss danger"

-        Selected device will be overwritten, and **any previous data on the device will be inaccessible** afterward!
+        Selected device will be overwritten, and **any previous data on the device will become inaccessible!**

         There are some safeguards, so hopefully won't overwrite your root filesystem, but please be careful and always double check that the correct device is selected :bangbang: